Simon Fraser of Lovat

-Simon Fraser of Lovat (19 October 1726 – 8 February 1782) was a son of a notorious Jacobite clan chief, but he went on to serve with distinction in the British army.
+Simon Fraser of Lovat (19 October 1726 – 8 February 1782) was a Scottish military officer, lawyer, aristocrat, and politician.
+The son of a notorious Jacobite clan chief, he went on to serve with distinction in the British Army.
 He also raised forces which served in the Seven Years' War against the French in Quebec, as well as the American Revolutionary War.
 Simon was the 19th Chief of the Clan Fraser of Lovat.